Assistant Professor of International Affairs

 Dr. Turnbull studies political order and violence with a focus on Sub-Saharan Africa.
 Her book project, Political Order and Election Violence in Nigeria, explains the scale of election violence, paying close attention to how and why violence is jointly organized by politicians and different groups.
 In other work, she studies armed groups and their relationships with citizens and governments, election violence and political participation, community mobilization against electoral manipulation and violence, and democratic backsliding.

-Her research has been published in World Development, International Security, and Political Science Quarterly.
-It has been generously supported by the Center for International Trade and Security at the University of Georgia, the Smith Richardson Foundation, and the Watson Institute for International and Public Affairs at Brown University.
+Her research has been published or is forthcoming in African Affairs, International Security, Political Science Quarterly, Studies in Comparative International Development, and World Development.
 She earned her Ph.D. in Political Science from Brown University in 2017.
 She is an alumna of the interdisciplinary Graduate Program in Development, where she was a National Science Foundation-IGERT Doctoral Fellow.

 Education